Download PDF

 Operational Highlights

-With a P/E Ratio of 22.45 and an EV/EBITDA of 14.15, the market appears to be pricing in a certain level of growth and profitability for CPKC.
-The company's ROE of 8.97% and ROIC of 5.15% indicate a relatively strong return on equity and invested capital.
-Analysts estimate next year's revenue growth at 6.2%, which may be factored into the current valuation.
+With a P/E Ratio of 21.95 and an EV/EBITDA of 13.65, the market is pricing in a certain level of growth.
+The company's ROE of 9.57% and ROIC of 5.15% indicate a decent return on equity and invested capital.
+The Net Debt / EBITDA ratio of 2.75 suggests a manageable debt burden.
+Analysts estimate next year's revenue growth at 6.3%, which is slightly higher than the company's guidance.

 3. NewsRoom